Case study: Implementing end-to-end software delivery analytics and reporting at a global supplier of automotive data and intelligence

 The Plandek Customer Success team worked with the client to roll out a cascade of customised dashboards across the delivery organisation – from technology leadership, across Delivery and Engineering management, and into the scrum teams.

-This ensured that Plandek is used not only as a reporting/governance tool for technology leadership, but also as an imbedded continuous improvement tool at team level.
+This ensured that Plandek is used not only as a reporting/governance tool for technology leadership but also as an embedded continuous improvement tool at the team level.

 Client teams selected three key metrics from the Plandek metric library, to track teams’ sprint overall accuracy: Sprint Completion, Sprint Target Completion, and Sprint Work Added Completion.

 Perhaps the most important of the three, Sprint Target Completion looks at the scope agreed to during sprint planning and tracks how much was completed, showing how effective the team is at establishing the right priorities and delivering them.